Coosu/Coosu/Coosu.Beatmap/README.md

 }
 ```
 ## Development and contributing
-Feel free to send pull requests and raise issues.
+Feel free to create pull requests and issues.

 ## License
 MIT License